-While we see hydroelectric power generation growth, we also see a decline in the installation of hydroelectric systems.
+While we see hydroelectric power generation growth, we also see a decline in the installation of hydroelectric dams and hydroelectric power plants.
 The new and existing systems are working better than ever.
-But there’s a slow down in the addition of new hydroelectric capacity.
+But there's a slowdown in adding electricity generated by new hydroelectric capacity.

 #14- Global net additions of hydropower fell to 12.7 GW in 2019, the lowest level recorded since 2001[ref]

-China also faced the problem of resource availability and lacked the funds to create and complete needed projects.
+China also faced the problem of resource availability to create and complete projects needed to keep it ahead and generate power for its growing population.
 However, projections for 2020 and 2021 are promising due to the development of Wudongde (10 GW) and Bhaetan (16 GW).
 As a result, forecasters expect the country to regain its lead in global hydroelectricity development.

 #15- In 2019, some 19,000 mini-grids were installed to provide electricity access to around 47 million people during the year, with hydropower serving as the second most popular energy source for these grids2

 #16- China’s total completed hydropower projects during 2019 represented an investment of CNY 81.4 billion (USD 11.6 billion), an increase of 16.3% over 20182